Axway/amplify-central/content/en/docs/connect_manage_environ/connect_github_repository/_index.md

     * The access token that the agent will use to connect to GitHub
     * The repository owner name that the agent will connect to
     * The repository name that the agent will connect to
+    * The repository branch where the agent should discover
     * The paths and filename patterns that the agent should discover
 * Ensure your machine (Windows / Linux / Mac) meets the Embedded agent configuration prerequisites, where:
     * You can access platform.axway.com and login.axway.com on port 443